QuasarApp/mini-gmp/README.md

 #### The cmake build do not required Qt libraries.

  * cd yourRepo
- * git submodule add https://github.com/QuasarApp/QtBigInt.git # add the repository of Qt-Secret into your repo like submodule
+ * git submodule add https://github.com/QuasarApp/QtBigInt.git # add the repository of QtBigInt into your repo like submodule
- * git submodule update --init --update
+ * git submodule update --init --recursive
- * Include in your CMakeLists.txt file the main CMakeLists.txt file of Qt-Secret library
+ * Include in your CMakeLists.txt file the main CMakeLists.txt file of QtBigInt library
   >> include(QtBigInt)
  * Disable Building of tests (because tests requariend qt libraries).
 Add befor incuding of QtBigInt next line :
   >> set(WITHOUT_TESTS 1)